vlermuis/rasp_dsp_load/README.md

 # rasp_dsp_load

-init and support dsp adau1451
+init and support dsp adau1451 and adau1761